STEM OPT Backend Infrastructure Engineer Jobs

 Time your extension filing to cover your cap-gap window

-If your employer files an H-1B petition before your OPT expires, cap-gap rules extend your authorization through September 30.
+If your employer files an H-1B visa petition before your OPT expires, cap-gap rules extend your authorization through September 30.
 Submit your STEM OPT extension application to USCIS at least 90 days before your current EAD expires to avoid any gap in work authorization during the transition.

 Does a Backend Infrastructure Engineer role qualify for the STEM OPT extension?